edubart/nelua-lang/docs/pages/overview.md

 ### Range

-Ranges are used to specifying ranges for slices.
+Ranges are used to specifying ranges for spans.

 ```nelua
 local r = 1:10
 local r: range<integer>
 ```

-### Slice
+### Span

-Slices are pointers to a block of contiguous elements at runtime.
+Span are pointers to a block of contiguous elements at runtime.

 ```nelua
 local arr = @integer[4] {1,2,3,4}